 Like a solar eclipse, Covid-19 has engulfed planet Earth in a shadow.
 An eclipse is a natural phenomenon.
 The only thing dangerous about it is not wearing eye protection when staring at it.
 There is myth though, that says you shouldn't sleep through one and, according to Business Today - you shouldn't travel during one!

 But, what happens afterwards?

 A number of things, but one that really resonates is the appearance of Corona rainbows.
 Whether your superstitious or not, that is eerily ironic.

-So, staying with this sentiment for another minute - the rainbow has become symbolic and adopted by a number of countries during the pandemic, as a sign of hope and light during dark times.
+So, staying with this sentiment for another minute - the rainbow became symbolic and adopted by a number of countries during the pandemic, as a sign of hope and light during dark times.

 So, what is the corona rainbow for business travel?

 A lot of change is coming to our industry.
-The fourth industrial revolution has now become a reality and will result in job losses as transactions decline and automation becomes more prevalent.
-Both medium-and high-skill roles are at risk of automation just as much as low-skill, low-wage work.
+The fourth industrial revolution has now become a reality and has resulted in job losses as transactions disappeared and automation has now become more relevant.
+Both medium-and high-skill roles will be at risk of automation just as much as low-skill, low-wage work.